 - Strategic leadership: Managing the cycles of change

 - Finance: Closing the gap between perceptions and performance

 - Enhancing operational effectiveness within a partnership of an academic health center and a regional health system

 - Clear and effective communication

-The program fee covers tuition, lunches, coffee breaks, and teaching materials.
-Cancellations must be made in writing.
-If a cancellation is received between September 15, 2013 and October 1, 2013, there will be a forfeit of 50% of the program fee.
-Cancellations after October 1, 2013 will result in 100% forfeiture of the program fee.
+The program fee covers tuition, lodging, meals, and teaching material.
+Cancellations must be made in writing and received before September 1 for a full refund.
+If a cancellation is received between September 1 and September 15, 2015, there will be a forfeit of 50% of the program fee.
+Cancellations after September 15, 2015 will result in 100% forfeiture of the program fee.

-- Employees of Penn State Hershey affiliate hospitals and providers $4,000
+- Penn State Hershey affiliate hospitals and providers, $4,900.

 Office of Faculty and Professional Development